jon12156/ShockBot/README.txt

 and look for //bot.channels.get(textChannelIDForSurveys).send(skillSurveyMessageContent) Feel free to first edit line of code 48 (approximately) const skillSurveyMessageContent to represent what skills each level like Bronze or Master mean in your game.

+For each channel you provided an ID for in botsettings.json, make sure your bot has read and send message permission in that channel.

 If all is well, you should get output from the bot something like this:
 2018:12:05 12:24:35 Bot Launched...
 2018:12:05 12:24:35 starting new matchmaker